Students can enter work in any of the following categories for participation and can self select based on interest and ability.

 The participant must take something apart and learn how it works, then explain it!

-The participant in the robotics category must design a device (a robot) that accomplishes a specific purpose repeatedly and autonomously or via remote control OR present a piece of software including the development concept and cycle.
+The participant in the Robotics and Computer Science category must design a device (a robot) that accomplishes a specific purpose repeatedly and autonomously or via remote control OR present a piece of software including the development concept and cycle.

-Robotics teaches practical engineering, technology, and math concepts.
+Robotics and Computer Science development teach practical engineering, technology, and math concepts.